takumishibaike/takumishibaike.github.io/_pages/about.md

 ---

 Thank you for visiting my website!
+This is where you can find the most up-to-date information about my research and teaching.

 I am an Assistant Professor of International Relations at Duke Kunshan University.
 My research examines how nongovernmental organizations (NGOs) shape our understanding of "important" issues in global governance.
 I am particularly interested in the strategies of small NGOs to survive and be influential in the governance of biodiversity and climate change.
 In my empirical research, I use mixed-methods, including survey experiments, computational text analysis (machine learning), social network analysis, and in-depth interviews.